bhvieira/bhvieira.github.io/blog/2022/10/XMing_Freeview.md

 ## Solution

 Xming used to have a version called Xming-mesa, which provides support for OpenGL.
+The Xming (non-mesa) version supports application that rely on X calls, but not OpenGL.
-Version 6.9.0.31 was released back in 2007, and it is the last release not to require a license (``Donor Password``) to use[^1].
+Version 6.9.0.31 was released back in 2007, and it is the last release that does not require a license ("Donor Password") to use[^1].
-I was using the OpenGL version previously.
 Using Xming-mesa the problem was solved:

 ![](/blog/2022/10/XMing_Freeview_1.png)

-The Xming (non-mesa) version supports application that rely on X calls, but not OpenGL.

 ## References